 This post has been updated to reflect the 2022-2026 Code of Points.
+It has been modified using the new 2024 composition deductions.

 This Level 8 gymnast did a super clean floor routine!
 Gymnast and coach are thrilled, but when the score comes up, it’s not as high as they thought it would be.
 What gives?